antoinechoffrut/UHCW/README.md

 </p>

-### Reconstructing the booking activity
+### The booking activity
 From the booking history, we can reconstruct the **booking activity**, which refers to the times when appointments were booked or cancelled.
-The figure below shows the booking activitiy for the same center as in the figures above.
-Note however that it shows activity for appointments in the future.
+The figure below shows the booking activitiy for the same center and test type as in the figures above.

 <p align="center">
 <img src="./images/center-10207-Blood-Test-booking-activity.png" alt="Booking activity of appointments at center 10207" width="1000"/>